-In the case where a candidate submits a statement which is not in conformance with the guidelines provided (i.e., typed in all caps, underscoring, unusual spacing, outline form, or capitalization of some words for emphasis purposes), the Elections Office will instruct the printer to ignore any special emphasis placed on words or phrases, and to typeset the statements utilizing a uniform format.
+In the case where a candidate submits a statement that does not conform to the guidelines (i.e., typed in all caps, underscoring, unusual spacing, outline form, or capitalization of some words for emphasis purposes), the Registration & Elections Division will instruct the printer to ignore any special emphasis placed on words or phrases, and to typeset the statements in the uniform format.

-The heading includes the candidate's name (required), age (optional), and occupation (optional).
-All statements will be formatted to begin with the words: "Education and Qualifications:" followed by the text filed by the candidate.
-These words, as well as the heading, are standardized and included in the space provided.
-The words "Education and Qualifications" do not count toward the number of words allowed for the statement.
+The heading will include the candidate's name (required), age (optional), and occupation (optional).
+The body of the statement will be formatted to begin with: "Education and Qualifications:" followed by the text filed by the candidate.
+These initial words and the heading are standardized and included in the space provided.
+The words "Education and Qualifications:" do not count toward the number of words allowed for the statement.